 The hurricane season extends from June to the end of November.
 The National Hurricane Center provides additional information on weather conditions.
 Stay informed of regional weather forecasts, and follow the advice and instructions of local authorities.

 Dial 911 for emergency assistance.

 There is no resident Canadian government office in Saint Vincent and the Grenadines.
 You can obtain consular assistance and further consular information from the High Commission of Canada in Bridgetown, Barbados.

 Bridgetown - High Commission of Canada

-For emergency assistance after hours, call the High Commission of Canada in Bridgetown, Barbados, and follow the instructions.
-You may also call the Department in Ottawa toll-free at 1 800 387-3124
+For emergency consular assistance, call the High Commission of Canada in Bridgetown, Barbados, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.